-Indications The answers should be captured as text and additionally they should be instead of Engineer.
+Indications The answers should be captured as text and additionally they should be coded.
+For this step you can use the ISCO-List.
+See the WWW instead of Engineer.

 Check For the data entry the statements should be suitably abbreviated, e.g. Eng.